hydrobyte/McSimpleProp/README.md

 end;
 ```

-In order to respond to the user selection into the navigator, create a `TTreeView`'s `OnChange` event handler.
+In order to respond to the user selection on the navigator, create a `TTreeView`'s `OnChange` event handler.
 ```pascal
 procedure TFormMain.TreeViewChange(Sender: TObject; Node: TTreeNode);
 begin